SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Add Projection Mapping - After](./img/Ex3_Add_Projection_Mapping_After.png)

 1. The last step in defining the calculation view is to create a "Calculated Column".

-Here, we will create a column to appear in the output table whose contents is constructed dynamically.
+    Here, we will create a column to appear in the calculation view whose content has been constructed dynamically.
 In this case, we will create a column that concatenates some string values to describe the route being flown.

     Select the "Calculated Columns" tab from the detail pane and then press the `+` sign to add a new calculated column.